HorizenOfficial/evm-documentation/docs/deploy.md

 By default, the **Remix VM** (previously called JavaScript VM) is used to connect to a sandbox blockchain in the web browser.
 The London version refers to the London fork of Ethereum.

 **Account** - Click the drop-down menu to display a list of accounts associated with the current environment (and their associated balances).
-Since the Environment option is set to the **Injected Provider**, the menu shows the available accounts in your wallet.
+Since the Environment option is set to the **Injected Provider**, the list displays the available account(s) in your wallet.
+This is the account where the smart contract is deployed from.

 **Gas Limit** - This field sets the maximum amount of gas that will be allowed for all the transactions created in Remix.
 The Gas Limit value can be **ignored** at this time.